 ASU’s efforts feed into and harmonize with a statewide initiative, Arizona’s Bioscience Roadmap, to build a robust bioscience economy in Arizona.
 This focused statewide effort began in 2002 with the promulgation of the Bioscience Roadmap that outlined the following returns to the community:

 - greater availability of new medical treatments for Arizona residents

 - opportunity to build a higher-wage, skilled, and technology-driven employment base, with added benefit of an industry that provides jobs at various skill levels

 - greater diversity for Arizona’s economy with a stable sector that balances more cyclical industries.

 Biodesign’s contribution to this enterprise is evidenced in three key areas: capturing significant external funding for the generation of research output; attracting premier scientific talent and high-wage jobs to Arizona; and spurring innovation that produces economic growth.

-Since its inception in 2003, Biodesign has attracted more than $760 million in funding from competitive grant awards as well as support from philanthropic and industry sources.
+Since its launch in 2002, Biodesign has attracted more than $760 million in funding from competitive grant awards as well as support from philanthropic and industry sources.
 Working in an entrepreneurial culture, its researchers have generated more than 860 invention disclosures, nearly 200 patents and fostered 35 spinout companies.
 The institute won Arizona’s “Excellence in Economic Development Award” for its innovative contributions to the state’s economic growth.